Dr Mary Lewis

 This is important, because as the age for menarche has got younger in modern times, people have worried that it's happening too early.
 Instead, the medieval research is telling us that 10 to 13 is the right time to start puberty, and what happened during the post-medieval period was not normal.
 The archaeology, with Mary's new method, is giving us the opportunity to look at puberty before there are any records.

 “I think what we're going to find is that there is a genetic blueprint for puberty.
 But when you start puberty, when you have your first period, and when you finish puberty, is all related to the environment that you're living in, the work you're doing, how much stress you're under, how much violence you're exposed to – all of these things have an effect.”

 RESEARCH THAT FEEDS INTO TEACHING

-Mary's method is has been adopted in master's programmes across Europe, and she's currently working with some of Reading's postgraduate students to expand the research.
+Mary's method has been adopted in master's programmes across Europe, and she's currently working with some of Reading's postgraduate students to expand the research.

 For example, Sascha Valme (PhD in Bioarchaeology) is looking at post-medieval adolescent health, including puberty, and Candace McGovern (PhD Roman Bioarchaeology) is exploring Roman puberty within the female life course.

 “Much of the previous work on Roman women, particularly adolescent girls, rests on texts that were written by and for a male audience.
 Using osteological methods to determine important aspects of women's life course, such as when they entered puberty or their ability to endure childbirth, allows for a unique and unbiased view of these underrepresented women and girls.”